Bad Hunting (Daughter of the Wildings, Book 2)

 “I’m not saying his death had anything to do with him being a mage hunter.
 There’s any number of things that could have happened.
 So don’t worry yourself over it.
 I’ll bury him, then we’ll be on our way.”

 Silas walked back to the horses and coaxed them over to the meager shade of the tree’s bare branches.
 They snorted and fidgeted at being so close to the body, but Lainie set about watering them from the skins and giving them some oats and dried apples, and they soon settled down.
 Silas took his hunting knife from his saddlebags and climbed the tree to where he could reach the hanging rope.
-He cut the rope, and Verl’s body fell in a crumpled heap on the ground.
+He cut the rope, and Verl’s body fell to the ground in a crumpled heap.

 He climbed back down and dug into the magically expanded space in his saddlebags for his collapsible shovel.
 “This might take a while, darlin’.
 You sit in the shade and rest.”